flobzex/curriculum-model/README.md

 Below is a list of the third-party resources, including a link to their license.

-- Material Icons from [Google Fonts](https://fonts.google.com/icons) -- License: [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0.html)
+- Material Symbols from [Google Fonts](https://fonts.google.com/icons) -- License: [Apache-2.0](https://www.apache.org/licenses/LICENSE-2.0.html)